Group Testing: An Information Theory Perspective: Applications of group testing

 \subsection{Information technology}

 The discrete nature of the group testing problem makes it particularly useful for various problems in computing, such as the following:

 \paragraph{Data storage and compression}

 Kautz and Singleton \cite{kautz} describe early applications of superimposed coding strategies to efficiently searching punch cards and properties of core memories.
 Hong and Ladner \cite{hong} describe an adaptive data compression algorithm for images, based on the wavelet coefficients.
 In particular, they show that the standard Golomb algorithm for data compression is equivalent to Hwang's group testing algorithm \cite{hwang} (see Section \ref{sec:adaptive}).
-These ideas have been extended, for example by \cite{hong2} in the context of compressing correlated data from sensor networks, using ideas related to the multiple access channel described above.
+These ideas have been extended, for example in \cite{hong2} in the context of compressing correlated data from sensor networks, using ideas related to the multiple access channel described above.
+See also \cite{agarwal2020group} for a group testing problem with runlength constraints based on applications in topological DNA-based data storage.

 \paragraph{Cybersecurity}

 An important cybersecurity problem is to efficiently determine which computer files have changed, based on a collection of hashes of various combinations of files (this is sometimes referred to as the `file comparison problem').
 Here the modified files correspond to defective items, with the combined hash acting as a testing pool.
 References \cite{goodrich2} and \cite{madej} demonstrate methods to solve this problem using nonadaptive procedures based on group testing.